Home

 Method:-

-Cut the fruits in half to create four halves.
-Squeeze 2 halves of each fruit into a bowl to create your marinade and throw in the monkfish tails for about one hour.
+Cut the fruits in half to create four halves of each fruit.
+Squeeze 2 halves of each fruit into a bowl to create your marinade and throw in the monk fish tails for about one hour.

 Put a variety of fruit slices into the cavity and fold the fish back together.
 Thread a couple of cocktail sticks along the length of the tail to seal in the fruit.
 Brush with olive oil and sprinkle on the freshly ground black pepper.

-Place the tails on the grill and cook for about 15 minutes continuing to use the fruit juice marinade to baste.
+Place the tails on the grill or bbq fish mat and cook for about 15 minutes turning once half way through and continuing to use the fruit juice marinade to baste.

 Cut the final half of each fruit into wedges and serve as garnish along side the freshly grilled BBQ monkfish tail.
-Bon Appetite!
+A green salad to finish it off and tuck in.

 See Also:-